-As a small campsite, right at the base of a major stage, this one is going to fill up really fast.
-You’ve got a view of the epic Lions Den arena, and quick access to the rest of Uptown and the Whistlers Green area.
-Downtown can be accessed in 15-20m by heading down the stairs.
+As a small campsite, right at the base of a major stage, this one fills up really fast.
+You’ve got a view of the epic Lions Den arena, and quick access to the rest of Hilltop and the Whistlers Green area within 10 minutes.
+Downtown can be accessed in 15-20m by heading down the nearby stairs.

 All in all, it’s a fantastic location.
 Arguably the festivals “main stage”, and good access links elsewhere.
 Lions Den finishes up at 11pm so you’ll get some night time peace for sleeping.
-And you’ll enjoy the chilled our reggae vibes in the daytime without even leaving your tent.
+And you’ll enjoy the chilled out reggae vibes in the daytime without even needing to leave your tent.

 You might just forget to leave this little corner of the festival at all.
 But I imagine once it all finishes up at 11pm, you’ll be itching to explore elsewhere.

 Good for: Those who want to be in the heart of the action when it comes to the festivals biggest names.
-Easy access to the rest of up town.
-Chilled reggae vibes all day.
+Easy access to the rest of Hilltop.
+Chilled reggae vibes all day long.

 Verdict: 4/5 – Fantastic location in the heart of the Lions Den.
 Just remember to leave from time to time and see the rest of the festival!

 So as you can see, it’s not easy to decide which is the best place to camp.
-The rankings here are just my own personal taste, and maybe you strongly disagree.
+The rankings here are just the opinion of source, and perhaps you disagree.
 There are good reasons to camp in most areas.

-So in summary which was my very best campsite?
-Let me run down my personal top list.
+So in summary which was the best campsite?
+Let me run down the Source top list.

 - Old Town / Copper County